AmeliaBeep/FoodFeed/README.md

 The MVP for this project was considered to be a basic social media feed wherein any user could browse all the posts ever made.
 They would be able to register for an account and then be able to create, edit and delete their own posts and comments.
 Additionally they would be able to create, update and delete an account profile picture.

 This MVP would fufill CRUD operations and be a functional website, however it would lack features enabling users to better navigate the site and engage with other users.
 To that end `should-have` stories, that would enable users to view individual posts and follow other users, were seen to be the most crucial.
 The `could-have` features would have similar motivation, but also would concern the functionality of the site as the amount of content scaled.

+In the end all `must-have` stories were completed, but the `should-have` ability to follow users and the `could-have` features did not have time to be implemented.
+An Agile approach to the site develeopment means that, despite missing these desired features, the current site is functional and polished.

 The project board can be accessed here: [FoodFeed project board](https://github.com/users/AmeliaBeep/projects/3/views/1)